rafael-santiago/eel/README.md

 cipher.
 According to the historians the breakage of ``Enigma`` shortened the war and saved millions of lives.
 A rare moment which the intellectual power really saved the day, rather different from this [one](http://xkcd.com/208/)!

+If you want to know more about the internal details of Enigma [here is a good source](http://www.codesandciphers.org.uk/enigma).

 ## How to build eel?

 In order to build this library you need [Hefesto](https://github.com/rafael-santiago/hefesto).
 Once ``Hefesto``